moka492/midi-transformer/README.md

 ## Overview

 This project is a solo effort.
 The core idea: apply transformers (GPT-style) to symbolic music.
 I trained the model mostly on the MAESTRO classical piano dataset.
-Unlike text models, this one learns pitch, timing, structure, tempo, and melodic motion—all mapped using REMI tokenization.
+Unlike text models, this one learns pitch, timing, structure, tempo, and melodic motion all mapped using REMI tokenization.
 Outputs are proper MIDI files, ready for playback or editing.

 ## Features